Vegan Gluten-Free Tortillas

 These soft, flexible gluten-free tortillas are delicious filled with any food.
 My favorite fillings are:

-- Mexican fillings with vegan nacho cheese sauce – black beans or Jackfruit cooked in Mexican spices and tomato sauce with a drizzle of my vegan nacho cheese sauce.
+- Mexican fillings with vegan nacho cheese sauce – black beans or Jackfruit cooked in Mexican spices and tomato sauce with a drizzle of vegan nacho cheese sauce.

 - Tempeh meatballs – we like to wrap my tempeh meatballs with vegan tzatziki.
+You can also use my TVP Meatballs.

 - Raw vegetable – lettuce, avocado, and cucumber wrap is perfect if you watch the carbs!